-At a separate meeting held on November 12, 2004, the Board of Directors, taking into account the findings and recommendation of the Special Committee and with members Robert A. Whitman, Donald J. McNamara and Brian A. Krisak abstaining because each has or has had a financial interest in Knowledge Capital as described in more detail under "Interests of Certain Persons in the Recapitalization," unanimously (i) determined that the Recapitalization and the Articles Amendment are in the best interests of the Company and its shareholders, (ii) approved the Recapitalization and the Articles Amendment; and (iii) directed that the Recapitalization Proposals and the Articles Amendment be submitted to a vote at the Annual Meeting and recommended that the shareholders vote for the Recapitalization Proposals and the Articles Amendment.
+At a separate meeting held on November 12, 2004, the Board of Directors, taking into account the findings and recommendation of the Special Committee and with members Robert A. Whitman, Donald J. McNamara and Brian A. Krisak abstaining because each has or has had a financial interest in Knowledge Capital as described in more detail under "Interests of Certain Persons in the Recapitalization," unanimously (i) determined that the Recapitalization and the Articles Amendment are in the best interests of the Company and its shareholders, (ii) approved the Recapitalization and the Articles Amendment; and (iii) directed that the Articles Amendment be submitted to a vote at the Annual Meeting and recommended that the shareholders vote for the Articles Amendment proposal.

-FOR THE REASONS DESCRIBED ABOVE, THE DISINTERESTED MEMBERS OF THE BOARD OF DIRECTORS HAVE UNANIMOUSLY APPROVED THE RECAPITALIZATION AND THE ARTICLES AMENDMENT AND RECOMMEND THAT SHAREHOLDERS VOTE FOR APPROVAL OF THE RECAPITALIZATION PROPOSALS AND THE ARTICLES AMENDMENT.
+FOR THE REASONS DESCRIBED ABOVE, THE DISINTERESTED MEMBERS OF THE BOARD OF DIRECTORS HAVE UNANIMOUSLY APPROVED THE RECAPITALIZATION AND THE ARTICLES AMENDMENT AND RECOMMEND THAT SHAREHOLDERS VOTE FOR APPROVAL OF THE ARTICLES AMENDMENT PROPOSAL.